michalCapo/libro/DESIGN.md

 ## Settings and panel controls

 Settings is a workspace page reached from the sidebar.
 Grouped rows provide the global default panel widths for agent and tool panels (XS–2XL), initially MD (640px) and LG (960px).
 Changes save to SQLite and apply only to newly opened panels.
-The page also holds theme (Auto, Light, Dark), an agent-done notification sound, agent command management (edit, rename, disable, remove, custom agents, autolaunch), and remappable keyboard shortcuts.
+The page also holds theme (Auto, Light, Dark), an agent-done notification sound, agent command management (edit, rename, disable, remove, custom agents, autolaunch), tool command management (edit, disable, remove, and add custom CLI tools), and remappable keyboard shortcuts.

 Panel toolbars fit within the workspace viewport while terminal content retains its fixed width.
 The close button comes before the title and appears on panel hover or button keyboard focus; it remains visible for touch input.
 Worktree rows use their dedicated switch action with project, path, and branch.